-Yankee freshman Atley Donald, who will will win 12 straight games to set an AL record for most consecutive victories thrown by a rookie, throws a recorded pitch at 139 feet per second (94.7 mph) to establish a new record for a fast ball.
+Yankee freshman Atley Donald, who will win 12 straight games to set an AL record for the most consecutive victories thrown by a rookie, throws a recorded pitch at 139 feet per second (94.7 mph) to establish a new record for a fast ball.
 The velocity of ‘Swampy's’ throw was measured by a speed meter owner by the Indians and the Cleveland Plain Dealer.

 When Eddie Stanky gets his fourth base-on-balls off Pirates' southpaw Lefty Chambers in a 4-0 victory at Forbes Field, the Giants' leadoff hitter ties a major league record by drawing a walk in seven consecutive plate appearances.
 The second baseman, known as the 'Brat', will be the league leader in walks (144) and OBP (.460) this season.

 Nine-time All-Star infielder Arky Vaughn drowns with a friend when their boat capsized while fishing in a volcanic lake near Eagleville, CA. The former shortstop and third baseman, who compiled a .318 batting average and a .406 on-base percentage playing with the Pirates and Dodgers, was inducted into the Hall of Fame in 1985.

 During the 19-4 win over the Pirates in the opening game of a twin bill, the Braves stroke a big league record eight home runs, including three from rookie outfielder Jim Pendleton.
 Boston will add four more homers in the 11-5 nightcap victory to also establish the mark for most round-trippers in a doubleheader.